-If you’ve been reading this series, you’ve seen us take a journey through the world of coffee from the origin, to the growing, to the processing, roasting and grinding.
+If you’ve been reading this series, you’ve seen us take a journey through the world of coffee from the origin to the growing, to the processing, roasting, and grinding.
 Now, it’s time to get cooking.

 The key to all coffee making, no matter what kind or method, is water temperature.
 Too cool and it won’t remove the valuable flavor compounds, thus wasting the coffee.
 The most common mistake in making coffee is not having water that’s hot enough.
 Water should be hot, but not boiling if using the drip, percolate, or steep method.

 Brewing can break down into several different methods.
 Boiling was common until the 1930s when filtration methods like percolating became popular.
-Steeping is common for single portions or cups, and is still popular for high-end coffees.
+Steeping is common for single portions or cups and is still popular for high-end coffees.

-There much more to learn about brewing a good cup of coffee, which we will cover in the next post.
+There is much more to learn about brewing a good cup of coffee, which we will cover in the next post.